MPender08/jacobian-counterexample-structure/README.md

 ## Acknowledgments

-Special thanks to Levent Alpöge, Akhil Mathew, and the team at Anthropic.
+Special thanks to Levent Alpöge, Akhil, and the team at Anthropic.
 The three-dimensional polynomial map studied in this repository was originally discovered by Anthropic’s Claude Fable 5 and publicly announced by Levent Alpöge on July 20, 2026.

 This repository also draws on A COUNTEREXAMPLE TO THE JACOBIAN CONJECTURE ([Link](https://www.ulam.ai/research/jacobian.pdf)) analyzing the identical map, particularly for the projective-root incidence model, complete fiber classification, and higher-degree deformation families.
 Those imported results are explicitly identified and attributed in the report.